Eighteen Stocking Stuffers for Foodies & Gift for Cooks & Bakers. Anyone who spends time in the kitchen will find these gifts useful.

 Do you keep bacon grease in the freezer?
 Tell me I’m not alone…please.
 My Grandma and my mom did it, and so, of course, now I do it.
 We use it when making cornbread, warm bacon dressing, fried rice, pancakes, etc… On Amazon.

 I am a long-time user of Crisbee Pucks and Stiks and apply the seasoning to my cast iron after every use.
 I keep a lint-free piece of paper towel in my drawer and my Stik that I use to wipe down my skillets after cleaning and slightly reheating them.

 This chain-mesh scrubber is what I use to clean my cast iron.
 The mesh gets off any bits of food without the need for soap.
 After cleaning it with this scrubber, I set my cast iron on a warm burner to completely dry before I apply the Crisbee seasoning.

-So there you go my friends, 10 Completely Useful Stocking Stuffer Gifts for Cooks…that won’t end up in the junk drawer.
-If you want to refer back to this page, bookmark it or pin the following image.
+So there you go, my friends, 17 Completely Useful Stocking Stuffers for Foodies or Gifts for Cooks…that won’t end up in the junk drawer.
+Bookmark it or pin the following image if you want to refer to this page.

-Thanks again for spending a few minutes of your busy day with me today.
+Thanks so much for spending a few minutes of your busy day with me!

-Please know that I welcome each and every comment that comes my way.
-If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
-I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!
+If you want to ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly so I won’t inundate your inbox.
+I’m sensitive to an overflowing email inbox!

-You can access these stocking stuffer gifts for cooks on the Nourish and Nestle Amazon Page.
+And you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
 You can access it here.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
 It’s towards the top a bit.